Index

 Taste and discernment

-In design systems, this question is existential.
+In design systems, that question is existential.

 The flood

 Design systems have always been a practice of restraint.
-The whole point is to say: out of the infinite ways you could build this, here are the three that we've decided are right.
-That restraint is what makes a system useful.
-It's the reason a team can move fast — not because they have more options, but because they have fewer.
+The whole point is to say: out of the infinite ways you could build this, here are the three we've decided are right.

+The backlog fills with things that are technically justifiable and strategically meaningless.
 This is where taste and discernment stop being nice-to-haves and become prerequisites.

 It's the ability to look at a component API and know it's going to cause problems before anyone files a bug.
 It's reading a token scale and sensing that the steps are too close together to be useful at the edges.
 It's seeing a proposed variant and understanding that it'll create confusion downstream, even though it solves the immediate ask.